hpyhacking/peatio/README.md

 ### GitHub
 Peatio issues

-If you spot a bug, then please raise an issue in our main GitHub project (rubykube/peatio); likewise, if you have developed a cool new feature or improvement in your Rubykube Peatio fork, then send us a pull request!
+If you spot a bug, then please raise an issue in our main GitHub project (Openware Peatio)[https://github.com/openware/peatio/]; likewise, if you have developed a new feature or an improvement in your Rubykube Peatio fork, then send us a pull request!
-If you want to brainstorm a potential new feature, then the Rubykube Discourse Forum (see above) is probably a better place to start.
+If you want to brainstorm a potential new feature, then the Telegram group is the best place to start (see above).

 ### Email
 hello@openware.com